 Scope of the revision

-The objective of this work is to produce and updated release of the DCAT Application Profile based on requests for change coming from real-world implementations of the specification.
+The objective of this work is to produce an updated release of the DCAT Application Profile based on requests for change coming from real-world implementations of the specification.

 The Application Profile specified in this document is based on the specification of the Data Catalog Vocabulary (DCAT) developed under the responsibility of the Government Linked Data Working Group at W3C.
 The work on DCAT was initiated at the Digital Enterprise Research Institute (DERI) and the Greek National Centre for Public Administration and Decentralization.
 DCAT is an RDF vocabulary designed to facilitate interoperability between data catalogues published on the Web.
 Additional classes and properties from other well-known vocabularies are re-used where necessary.